carlocorradini/cup/README.md

 - ### Restore the database backup
    Rename to your database name in database.propreties before you start the database

+ * Create the database before you start working on the project
+    1. Open the SQL Shell
+    2. Press enter five times to connect to the DB
+    3. Enter the command
+       ```console
+       $ CREATE DATABASE [DatabaseName]
+       ```
   1. Open command line window.

   2. Go to Postgres bin folder.
 For example: cd "C:\ProgramFiles\PostgreSQL\9.5\bin"